ibm-cloud-docs/cis/deploy-rule-sets.md

 ```
 {: codeblock}

-For more information about the arguments and attributes, see `ibm_cis_rulesets` in the Terraform registry {: external}.
+For more information about the arguments and attributes, see `ibm_cis_rulesets` in the Terraform registry{: external}.

 ### Listing all rules of a managed ruleset
 {: #listing-all-rules-tf}